 As schools are closing in the UK (and around the world) to help slow the spread of coronavirus, there are growing concerns that disadvantaged UK children will go hungry.
 In fact, for 1.3 million children in the UK from low-income families, their school lunch is often the only decent (and hot) meal they will eat that day.

-Wonde is a Tempus edtech company with a data-security and app management software that enables schools to safely and easily deploy education applications across the school’s administration and curriculum.
+Wonde is a Folklore edtech company with a data-security and app management software that enables schools to safely and easily deploy education applications across the school’s administration and curriculum.
 But as of last week, they are now ensuring disadvantaged children do not go hungry while UK schools are closed.

 Wonde is ensuring disadvantage children do not go hungry during UK school COVID-19 closures.